szz-dvl/images/README.md

 Besides sharp operations, there is a couple of "virtual" keys `extractAfter` and `rotateAfter` to apply extractions/rotations after the resize operation, the signature is the same that for `extract` and `rotate` operations, which by default, happens before the resize.

 Only one effect of each kind is allowed per request.

+In the section `Open Api` you can find an specifiation for a PathItem compliant with OAS 3.0 with the input parameters defined.

 ### Custom images